Illinois Debt Relief Programs in 2025

 Bankruptcy

 If you've tried every other debt relief option and still can't find a way out, bankruptcy might be the next step to consider.
-This lengthy legal process aims to give individuals or businesses in financial trouble a fresh start by relieving some or all of their debts.
+This lengthy legal process aims to provide individuals or businesses in financial distress with a fresh start by relieving some or all of their debts.

 To ensure consumers make informed decisions, Illinois requires residents to complete an approved credit counseling course and a debtor education course before filing for bankruptcy.